 M&Ms Cookies – A twist on my classic chocolate chip cookies with added colour and crunch from M&Ms (or Smarties).

 Over the last school holiday, I did some baking with the boys.
-Daniel chose to bake his favourite Chocolate Brownies and Josh asked to make M&Ms cookies.
+We made Chocolate Brownies and I was asked to make M&Ms cookies.
 It wasn’t a recipe I have on here so I got to work and adapted my Chocolate Chip Cookie recipe.

-Whilst Josh was keen to help with the baking, his favourite job was rolling the cookie dough into balls and adding the M&Ms on top.
+Whilst my youngest was keen to help with the baking, his favourite job was rolling the cookie dough into balls and adding the M&Ms on top.

 We all enjoyed them so much (and have made them a few times since then) that I thought I should share the recipe on here with you all so you can have a go at making them too.